Read

 Defining failure

-FuNWhat is your personal definition of failure?
+FuN: What's your personal definition of failure?

 Leon: To me, failure is not failing a goal or making mistakes; it's about not trying and not growing.
 True failure is giving up, not learning from experiences and not challenging yourself to improve.
 It is staying stuck, avoiding risks and letting fear of the unknown control your actions.
 Failure is a mindset that can be overcome with resilience, adaptability and the determination to keep moving forward, regardless of setbacks.

-The real F*up 💩
+The Real F*up 💩

 Leon: Between my late teens and early twenties, my brother and I embarked on a journey that began by producing hip-hop parties all over Holland.
 Our passion for the culture and our desire to bring it to a wider audience led us to propose a TV show based on our experiences to The Box, then part of MTV Networks.